 – From Notes From Underground by Fyodor Dostoevsky

-While not meant as entertainment, the main character does at least give us many an occasion to laugh out loud.
-Of course, sickness and powerlessness are not things to be laughed at, but when humanity’s undergrounders attempt to disguise their various afflictions they can become veritable peacocks, intellectual peacocks, even.
+While not meant as entertainment, the main character does at least provide many an occasion to laugh out loud.
+Of course, sickness and powerlessness are not things to be laughed at, but when humanity’s undergrounders attempt to beautify their various afflictions they become veritable peacocks, intellectual peacocks, even.

 Actually, it’s one of nature’s least appreciated spectacles, and Dostoevsky’s anti-hero provides we, the readers, with a most gaudy display.
 And we are always left to wonder whom the peacock’s display is intended to impress.
 Strangers?
 Acquaintances?
 Or the player himself?